User Review( votes)

 - Make ALL functionality available from a keyboard.
 If visitors must use a mouse for your website, it’s not ADA-compliant.

-- Give users enough time to read and use content.
+- Give users enough time to read and use the content.
 For example, check the speed at which slideshows scroll.

 Your website must be UNDERSTANDABLE.